SpaceK33z/web-to-plex/README.md

 ## Features:

-- Can save media directly from noted sites
+- Can save media directly from noted sites (file downloads)
-- Can push requests to your chosen NBZ manager
+- Can push requests to your chosen NZB manager
 - Offers search options via right-click (context menu)
 - Offers a Plex-like GUI
 - Offers a status via the browser badge (orange meaning "available/found," grey meaning "unavailable/not found")